ozkary/data-engineering-mta-turnstile/Step4-Data-Warehouse/README.md

 We are using dbt (data build tools) to build the data analysis resources on BigQuery.
 With this tool, we can define the lookup, facts and dimensions table in a way that enables us to support a CICD process by rebuilding the project resources and pushing the changes to the cloud hosting environment.

-- On the DW, create an external table using the Data Lake folder and parquet files as a source
 - Use dbt as a model tool to create the optimized models
   - Create a seed table to be able to get the source for the lookup values
+    - remote_booth_station
+  - Create an external table using the Data Lake folder and parquet files as a source
+    - ext_turnstile
-  - Create the dimension tables
+  - Create the dimension tables using the lookup values as source
     - dim_station
     - dim_booth
-  - Create the fact table
+  - Create the fact table using the external table structure
-    - Fact_turnstile
+    - fact_turnstile
     - Partition the table by created_dt and day granularity
     - Cluster the table by station_id
     - Join on dimension tables to use references instead of text

 Our data model should look like this: